Hukou: Migrant workers in cities

 Many rural migrants find work as laborers in cities.

 With the loosening of restrictions on migration in the 1980s came a large influx of rural residents seeking better opportunities in the cities.
-However, these migrant workers have had to confront a number of challenges in their pursuit of financial security.
+However, these migrant workers have had to confront several challenges in their pursuit of financial security.
 Urban residents received priority over migrants when it came to employment opportunities, and when migrant workers did find jobs, they tended to be positions with little potential for growth.
-While urban workers were supported by employment benefits and laws that favored them over their employers in case of disputes, rural hukou holders were not privy to such substantial protections.
-And because city officials' performance was evaluated based on the prosperity of local residents and the local economy, they had little incentive to improve the migrant workers' quality of life.
+While urban workers were supported by employment benefits and laws that favoured them over their employers in case of disputes, rural hukou holders were not privy to such substantial protections.
+And because city officials' performance was evaluated based on the prosperity of residents and the local economy, they had little incentive to improve the migrant workers' quality of life.

-In 2008, the central government passed the Labor Contract Law, which guaranteed equal access to jobs, established a minimum wage, and required employers to provide contracts to full-time employees that included employment benefits.
-However, a 2010 study revealed that rural workers earned 40% less than urban workers, and only 16% receive employment benefits.
-Migrant workers' labor rights are also frequently violated – they work excessively long hours in poor conditions, and face physical and psychological harassment.
+In 2008, the central government passed the Labour Contract Law, which guaranteed equal access to jobs, established a minimum wage, and required employers to provide contracts to full-time employees that included employment benefits.
+However, a 2010 study revealed that rural workers earned 40% less than urban workers, and only 16% received employment benefits.
+Migrant workers' labour rights are also frequently violated – they work excessively long hours in poor conditions, and face physical and psychological harassment.

 Migrant workers are also disproportionately affected by wage arrears, which occur when employers either fail to pay employees on time or in full.
-Although such incidences are technically illegal and punishable by seven years' jail time, wage arrears still occur, and labor contracts and pensions may be disregarded.
+Although such incidences are technically illegal and punishable by seven years' jail time, wage arrears still occur, and labour contracts and pensions may be disregarded.
 In a study conducted at the end of the 1990s, 46% of migrant workers were missing three or more months of pay, and some workers had not been paid in a decade.
-Fortunately, over the past couple of decades, the prevalence of wage arrears have decreased, and in a study conducted from 2006 to 2009, it was found that 8% of migrant workers had experienced wage arrears.
+Fortunately, over the past couple of decades, the prevalence of wage arrears has decreased, and in a study conducted from 2006 to 2009, it was found that 8% of migrant workers had experienced wage arrears.